At-Large

 Eligibility Requirements:

-1. Be an enrolled sophomore, junior, senior, or advanced degree student majoring in any field of study for the entirety of the 2025-2026 academic year at an accredited U.S. college or university.
-Students graduating in December 2025 are not eligible for participation in the At-Large Fellows program.
+1. Be an enrolled junior, senior, or advanced degree student majoring in any field of study for the entirety of the 2026-2027 academic year at an accredited U.S. college or university.
+Students must attend a non-partner institution (see Partner Institutions here).
+Students graduating in December 2026 are not eligible for participation in the At-Large Fellows program.

-2. Must have a demonstrated interested in an aspect of the American government and should be comfortable speaking, presenting, and writing specifically about the American presidency or Congress.
+2. Must have a demonstrated interest in an aspect of the American government and should be comfortable speaking, presenting, and writing specifically about the American presidency or Congress.

 3. Open to U.S. or non-U.S. citizens studying in the United States.